FBruzzesi/iso-week-date/README.md

 ## Installation

-**iso-week-date** is published as a Python package on [pypi](https://pypi.org/) with the name of `iso-week-date`, and it can be installed with pip, or directly from source using git, or with a local clone:
+**iso-week-date** is published as a Python package on [pypi](https://pypi.org/project/iso-week-date/), and it can be installed with pip, or directly from source using git, or with a local clone:

 - **pip** (suggested):